#313-316 Circle Walk

-I did this work by walking 99 turns in a circle over 4 panels placed on the floor in an interlocking square spiral shape wearing clogs.
-See a video of the complete performative production event here.
+I did this work by walking 99 turns in a circle over four panels placed on the floor in an interlocking square spiral shape wearing clogs.
+See a video of the entire performative production event here.

 Walking in circles is a form of meditation and an essential component of Bagua Zhang, one of China's three martial arts.
 You walk in circles to empty the mind and thus escape the closed circuit of subjectivity.

-In the middle of this work, there is a void that hides the centre of the two depicted circles.
+In the middle of this work, a void hides the centre of the two depicted circles.
 One can perceive the hidden - or missing - spot as an image of the subject's primordial desire, the unattainable truth about itself, around which the subject creates its identity.

-But through the repetition present in the work, the individual footprints have merged into two rings and thus created a kind of track or a path.
-Which, in turn, can be perceived as an expression of building the road by walking it.
+But through the repetition, the individual footprints merged into two rings and thus created a kind of track or path.
+Which, in turn, can be perceived as an expression of making the road by walking it.

 This work is part of a series called Platform.
 Works made by bodily imprints in frames with wet filler while placed on the ground.
 This is inspired by Gutai, the experimental Japanese art group from the 50s, who focused on matter, body and process, and especially one member Kazuo Shiraga who painted with his feet, suspended from the ceiling over the canvas.
 These imprints can be made by me or others, to document, or record, an event taking place at a certain point in time.
 The happening is becoming the act that creates a work of art and thus challenging the boundary between documentation of art and art itself.